Scalable and Generalizable Correspondence Pruning via Geometry-Consistent Pre-training: Method

-Inspired by the effective representation learning via masked autoencoder in image recognition~\cite{He2022mae} and 3D object classification~\cite{pang2022masked}, we focus on correspondence pruning and build a pre-training framework named CorrMAE that embeds inliers-consistent representations in the encoder.
-As depicted in Fig.~\ref{fig:figure4}, to perform the masked correspondence reconstruction task, this framework consists of four phases, \ie correspondence masking, correspondence learning, source/target matching point reconstruction, and supervision.
-In the following subsections, we will elaborate on the design specifics of each phase.
-By combining these sophisticated yet efficient designs, we have been able to achieve strong inlier representations.
+Inspired by the success of masked autoencoders in image recognition~\cite{He2022mae} and 3D object understanding~\cite{pang2022masked}, we focus on correspondence pruning and develop a pre-training framework that produces robust geometry-consistent representations using the encoder.
+As illustrated in Figure~\ref{fig:corrmae}, our framework is divided into three phases to perform masked inlier reconstruction, \ie, correspondence masking, correspondence learning, and masked keypoint reconstruction for $\mathcal{A}$ and $\mathcal{B}$.
+In the following, we will elaborate on the design of each phase.